Tunelyzer

 See it in action

-Tunelyzer log selector showing new and previously-loaded .dl and .dlz files with V6 and TX badges
+Tunelyzer log selector showing new and previously-loaded datalogs with V6 and TX ECU badges

 Open a profile — your runs are right there.

 Open a profile and Tunelyzer lists every log in its datalog folder, newest first.
-Pick the one you want, or flip the auto-import flag and every new pass loads automatically.
-Keep a profile per scenario — race day, driveway tuning, customer cars — each with its own folder, channels, warnings, and tabs. .dlz and .dl files are treated the same — no separate unzip step, no waiting, no extra clicks.
+Pick one to open, or flip auto-import on and every new pass loads itself when you open the profile.
+Keep a profile per scenario — race day, driveway tuning, customer cars — each with its own folder, channels, warnings, and tabs.
+Datalogs open instantly.
+No extra clicks.

 • Auto-import flag loads every new log when you open the profile